-The Presider concludes the prayers with a collect.
+The Presider pronounces God's forgiveness of our sins.
 All respond: Amen.

 The exchange of peace within the gathered community is an ancient Christian practice.
 It is a sign of reconciliation, love, and renewed relationships prior to coming to God's table for Eucharist.

+THE PEACE

-THE PEACE Presider The peace of the Lord be always with you.
-Assembly And also with you.
+Presider The peace of Christ be always with you.